Breword/tmux/Clipboard.md

 #### How to configure - tmux 3.2 and later

-tmux 3.2 introduced an option, `copy-command` to set a command to pipe to for all key bindings.
-This is used when `copy-pipe` used with no arguments, this is now the default.
+tmux 3.2 introduced an option called `copy-command` to set a command to pipe to for all key bindings.
+This is used when `copy-pipe` is called with no arguments which is now the default.
 If the option is empty, the copied text is not piped.

 To pipe to *xsel(1)*: